noblesamurai/noblemachine/README.md

 ## chaining

 When passed another NobleMachine, the state transition functions will automatically execute that machine prior to the transition.
-Whatever output is passed from the final state will be treated as input to the parent machine.
+Whatever output is passed from the final state will be treated as input to the following state of the parent machine.

 	function readDirAct(path) {
 		return new NobleMachine().next.wait(function() {